Re-defining Performance Under-Pressure

 Getting clarity around roles is a clear first step – with 1 in 2 (55%) saying there isn't total clarity regarding roles and responsibilities on their teams.
 Approximately one in 5 (17%) say that the roles on paper do not match the daily reality of their jobs.
 Imagine what you would do if the data revealed a similar situation within your organization or team.

 The challenge with ensuring that people are in the Right Roles, is that roles are dynamic, not static.
-To illustrate the point 2 out of 3 executives (66%) say that roles are either changing or need to change within their organization/team.
+To illustrate the point 2 out of 3 leaders (66%) say that roles are either changing or need to change within their organization/team.
 This means that adjusting and clarifying roles is an ongoing requirement.

 Whose hat is it actually?
-Sometimes people may be jostling with each other for the same hat – with almost 2 out of 3 executives (62%) saying that people’s own roles can put them in conflict with others on the team.
-Haven’t we all seen that happening?!
+Sometimes people may be jostling with each other for the same hat – with almost 2 out of 3 leaders (62%) saying that people's own roles can put them in conflict with others on the team.
+Haven't we all seen that happening?!